-At March 31, 2015, our unsecured debt consisted of \$13.3 billion of senior unsecured notes of the Operating Partnership, net of discounts, \$1.0 billion outstanding under the Operating Partnership's \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$240.0 million outstanding under an unsecured term loan, and \$471.3 million outstanding under the Operating Partnership's global unsecured commercial paper note program, or the Commercial Paper program.
+At March 31, 2015, our unsecured debt consisted of \$13.3 billion of senior unsecured notes, net of discounts, \$1.0 billion outstanding under our \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$240.0 million outstanding under an unsecured term loan, and \$471.3 million outstanding under our global unsecured commercial paper note program, or the Commercial Paper program.
 The March 31, 2015 balance on the Credit Facility included \$753.8 million (U.S. dollar equivalent) of Euro-denominated borrowings and \$185.5 million (U.S. dollar equivalent) of Yen-denominated borrowings.
 At March 31, 2015 the outstanding amount under the Commercial Paper program was \$471.3 million, of which \$186.3 million was related to U.S. dollar equivalent of Euro-denominated notes.
 Foreign currency denominated borrowings under both the Credit Facility and Commercial Paper program are designated as net investment hedges of a portion of our international investments.

-On March 31, 2015, we had an aggregate available borrowing capacity of \$5.2 billion under the Credit Facility and the Operating Partnership's \$2.75 billion supplemental unsecured revolving credit facility, or Supplemental Facility.
+On March 31, 2015, we had an aggregate available borrowing capacity of \$5.2 billion under the Credit Facility and our \$2.75 billion supplemental unsecured revolving credit facility, or Supplemental Facility.
 The maximum aggregate outstanding balance under the two credit facilities during the three months ended March 31, 2015 was \$1.5 billion and the weighted average outstanding balance was \$1.1 billion.
 Letters of credit of \$36.9 million were outstanding under the two credit facilities as of March 31, 2015.